Below are some Frequently Asked Questions about the University of Maine at Farmington M.S.Ed. in Early Childhood Program

 Blended course delivery involves multiple course delivery methods, including:

-- courses which meet in-person up to 3 times a semester combined with on-line work; and
+- Courses that meet in-person up to 3 times a semester combined with on-line work

-- classes which are 100% on-line, but may require synchronous meetings.
+- Classes that are 100% on-line but may require synchronous meetings

 Admission decisions, based on completed applications, are made on a rolling basis.
-Once the enrollment cap is reached, applications received after this point will be considered for the next available term.
+Once the enrollment cap is reached, applications will be considered for the next available term.

 There is no entrance exam.

 Q: How long will it take me to complete the Master’s degree?